MissouriMRDT/ScienceMotorController_Software/README.md

-# SRAActuation_Software
+# ScienceMotorController_Software
-Actuation for science apparatus using an Arm motor controller.
+Embedded software for actuation of the science system, developed for the Teensy microcontroller using Arduino.

+## Dependencies
+- RoveComm
+- RoveControl
+- RoveEncoder
+- RoveJoint
+- RoveMotor
+- RoveSwitch